-The Ottobock C-Leg is the highest-rated bionic limb we’ve seen in our User Satisfaction Reports in both general user satisfaction and brand loyalty, trailing only the Genium X3.
+The Ottobock C-Leg is the second-highest-rated bionic knee that we’ve seen in our User Satisfaction Reports in both general user satisfaction and brand loyalty, trailing only the Genium X3.

 About This Report

 Our mission at BionicsForEveryone.com is to help those with physical or neurological disabilities to understand their bionic technology options free of commercial influence.
 We do not sanction or promote specific bionic devices.
 Nor do we accept any form of payment from the makers of those devices.
 We serve only end-users under the mantra, “an informed patient is an empowered patient”.

 The purpose of these User Satisfaction Reports is a) to create a platform that allows end-users to share helpful information, and b) to finally give end-users a true consumer voice that we hope will help shape the future of the bionics industry.

 We drew the information for this report from our Ottobock C-Leg User Satisfaction Survey and also from various amputee support forums around the web.
 For more information, see How We Vetted The Information in This Report near the bottom of this page.

 This is obviously very positive feedback for the C-Leg, with 39 of 43 respondents saying that they are either Very Happy or Moderately Happy.
 What we found surprising is that even the 10 end-users who said they had their C-Leg repaired three or more times (see the next section) still said they were happy.

 56 % of users reported having their C-Leg repaired at least once, 37 % said they had it repaired at least twice, and 25.6 % had it repaired 3 or more times.